 2. See the world from your cat's point of view

-The way your cat smells, hears, sees and feels the world around her can be crucial to your decisions about setting the boundaries.
-What would be out of sight – and therefore out of mind – for a young human is not necessarily out of the sensory perception range of a cat.
-Your cat could be reacting to sounds and smells in ways which could undermine your decisions about specific house rules.
+The way your cat smells, hears, sees, and feels the world around her can be crucial to your decisions about setting boundaries.
+What would be out of sight—and therefore out of mind—for a young human is not necessarily out of the sensory perception range of a cat.
+Your cat could be reacting to sounds and smells in ways that could undermine your decisions about specific house rules.

 3. Take your cat's natural instincts into account

 As the saying goes, "You can take the cat out of the jungle, but you can't take the jungle out of the cat."
 Cats have been domesticated for only a few thousand years and retain the natural instincts of a small predator.

 They are intelligent hunters with a need for constant stimulation.
 They are agile animals with an ingrained need to run and climb.
 They have an intrinsic need to sharpen their claws and mark their territory in various ways.
 In other words, they are cats and not miniature furry humans with four legs and a tail (apologies to the Manx, Sphynx and three-legged cats out there—they are just as much "cat" as any other feline!).

 When setting up your house rules, you have to take your cat's instincts and natural behavioral patterns into account.
 You cannot expect your cat to avoid sharpening her claws any more than you can expect her to fly around the room.